The MAC alternative to the National Curriculum provides a vibrant and necessary alternative.

 The MAC approach is a blueprint for the construction of meaningful programmes of learning.
 It allows for a high level of analysis of the human condition and indicates key areas of learning for young people.

-The MAC approach addresses urgent human, social and environmental issues that are ignored or downgraded in importance by the National Curriculum.
+The MAC approach addresses urgent personal, social and emotional issues that are ignored or downgraded in importance by the National Curriculum.

 Urgent issues personal to being a human being